 Medical Assisting Petitioning Requirements and Form

 Appropriate scholastic preparation is needed to successfully complete the courses within the Medical Assisting program.
 Students must meet the scholastic requirements listed below to be eligible to petition for entry into the program.

-Math: Appropriate scores on a recent (within past five years) math placement test or appropriate grade in an acceptable high school algebra II, college preparatory math/algebra or college Ohio Transfer Module (OTM) equivalent math course taken within the past five years.
+Math: Appropriate scores on a recent (within past five years) math placement test or waiver of math placement test due to appropriate grade in an acceptable high school Algebra II course or a C or better in CPE 500 or a college math course taken within the past ten years.

-Reading: Appropriate score on a reading placement test or appropriate grade in an acceptable high school senior level English, college preparatory reading, or college English composition course.
+Reading: Appropriate score on a reading placement test or waiver of reading placement test due to an appropriate grade in an acceptable high school senior level English course or a C or better in CPE 200 (college preparatory reading) or a college English composition course.

-Writing: Appropriate score on a writing placement test or appropriate grade in an acceptable high school senior level English, college preparatory writing, or college English composition course.
+Writing: Appropriate score on a writing placement test or waiver of writing placement test due to appropriate grade in an acceptable high school senior level course or a C or better in appropriate CPE course (college preparatory writing) or a college English composition course.